dvorka/shifts-solver/README.md

    * employee preferences:
       * CRUD (edit and load in panels + store to RIA state)
    * solver
+      * prune as soon as possible
+         * jobs for month - do I have enough?
+      * weekend: show editor A+M in table & eliminate same day shifts check
       * incorporate NEGATIVE preferences conditions to solver as additional constraints
       * incorporate POSITIVE preferences in solver (do 2 cycles of employees and remember it in solution: want employees for day and THEN don't